betterscientificsoftware/bssw.io/Articles/Blog/WhenIsBetterToWriteAutomatedTests.md

 <!--- WARNING: Auto-generated with wikize_refs.py from WhenIsBetterToWriteAutomatedTests-src.md --->
-# DRAFT: When is it Better not to Write Automated Tests?
+# When is it Better not to Write Automated Tests?

 **Hero Image:**